digitallysavvy/group-video-chat/Guide.md

 # Group Video Chat Web App
 ![](https://miro.medium.com/max/1400/1*XEu9XT-U1RKmuTtz8k3qMQ.png)
-Let's walk through how to build a simple group video chat web app, very similar to Google Hangouts, Skype or whichever other video chat platform you prefer.
+Let's walk through how to build a simple group video chat web app similar to Google Hangouts, Skype, or whichever other video chat platform you prefer.

-Given today’s fragmented JS landscape, I wanted to write this tutorial using the HTML, CSS and vanilla JS.
+Given today’s fragmented JS landscape, I wanted to write this tutorial using HTML, CSS, and vanilla JS.
 In this guide we will be using Vite for our dev environment.

 <!-- >For the TLDR crowd: Check out the [demo of the code in action](https://digitallysavvy.github.io/group-video-chat/) on GitHub Pages  -->